The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Introduction | Men of Good Will | Willing to do God’s Will | Either Peace or Division

-EACH TIME you go to Sunday Mass (outside of Lent and Advent) the Gloria is sung, and you will hear the words, “Glory to God in the highest and peace to his people on earth.”
+EACH TIME you go to Sunday Mass (outside of Lent and Advent) the Gloria is sung, and you will hear the words, “Glory to God in the highest, and on earth peace to people of good will.”
 This opening line of the Gloria comes from Luke 2:14, translated in the New American Bible as “Glory to God in the highest and on earth peace to those on whom his favor rests.”
-Right there you can see a big discrepancy between the two versions.
-So take a look at the Latin text of the Gloria: Glória in excélsis Deo et in terra pax homínibus bonæ voluntátis.
+But take a look at the Latin text of the Gloria: Glória in excélsis Deo et in terra pax homínibus bonæ voluntátis.
 Literally translated, this says, “Glory to God in the highest and, on earth, peace to men of good will.”

 Men of Good Will